 2015-2016: Keele University, PGCE (Primary Education)

-New School of Psychotherapy and Counselling, validated by Middlesex U.
+2021: New School of Psychotherapy and Counselling, PGCert (in ADHD and Related Neurodevelopmental Conditions).

-While my A-Level specialisms include History, Psychology and Government & Politics, I am trained to teach English and maths to younger students.
-I have supported a wide range of subjects with great success, from RE to biology, having been working as a full-time private tutor, mentor and educational therapist since 2016.
-I have pursued this profession with great enthusiasm, there being so much enjoyment to be had helping young people to fulfil their potential and dreams, especially from the trusted and important vantage point of the private tutor.
+While my A-Level & GCSE specialisms include History, Psychology and Government & Politics, I am trained (PGCE primary) to teach English and maths to younger students.
+I have supported a wide range of subjects with great success, from RE to biology, having been working as a full-time, remedial and enrichment tutor, homeschool teacher, ADHD and Aspergers mentor and educational therapist since 2016.
+I have pursued this profession with seriousness and joy, so compelling is the honour of acting with purpose in service of a young person’s future, especially from the trusted and unique vantage point of the private tutor.

 My aim is for each of my students to discover the tools, skills and conviction to achieve all the outcomes of their and of their parents’ hopes.
 I want my students to discover what they can do, and to inspire themselves by what they find.